ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

         result.boxes.data  # torch.Tensor array
     ```

-However, since Ultralytics supports numerous [tasks], when [working with inference results] there are other `Results` attributes that you may wish to access, which is where the [snippet fields](#code-snippet-fields) are helpful.
+However, since Ultralytics supports numerous [tasks], when [working with inference results] there are other `Results` attributes that you may wish to access, which is where the [snippet fields](#code-snippet-fields) will be powerful.

 <p align="center">
   <br>
     <img src="https://github.com/user-attachments/assets/16cc72eb-4390-4380-bfaa-a0e84e5251db" alt="Results Loop Options">
   <br>
-  Once tabbed to the <code>boxes</code> field, a dropdown menu appears to allow for selection of other methods available.
+  Once tabbed to the <code>boxes</code> field, a dropdown menu appears to allow selection of another attribute as required.
 </p>

 ### Keywords Arguments

-There are over 💯 keyword arguments for the various Ultralytics [tasks] and [modes]!
+There are over 💯 keyword arguments for all of the various Ultralytics [tasks] and [modes]!
 That's a lot to remember and it can be easy to forget if the argument is `save_frame` or `save_frames` (it's definitely `save_frames` by the way).
-This is where the `kwargs` snippets can help out!
+This is where the `ultra.kwargs` snippets can help out!

 !!!
 Example